turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 FT token contract must pass all the remaining unused gas to `ft_on_transfer`

-Malicious or invalid behavior by the receiver contract:
+How to handle malicious or invalid behavior by the receiver contract:
 - If the receiver contract promise fails or returns invalid value, then the full transfer amount must be refunded.
 - If the receiver contract overspent the tokens, and the `receiver_id` balance is lower than the required refund amount, then the remaining balance must be refunded.